top of page

 Hellissandur village Snæfellsnes Peninsula

 Rif and Hellissandur are two tiny villages situated merely three kilometers apart on the Snæfellsnes Peninsula, with a population of 600 as of January 2021.
 By any definition, they are the same village and today belong to the same municipality, Snæfellsbær, which was formed in 1994 when Ólafsvík and both these communities merged.
 Both villages trace their origins to rich fishing grounds in Breiðafjörður Bay and good natural landing spots for small boats.
 Until the 20th century, most of the people in Iceland lived on farms, and agriculture was the primary source of food and income.
 Historically, both villages contained what constituted additional resources for many farms located inland, including access to the shoreline and fishing at fishing posts such as Rif and Hellissandur.
 These farms would send their men to fishing posts during the winter months, from February to April.
 In the first years of the 17th century, there were more than 60 fisherman huts in Hellissandur; thus, Hellissandur is often considered one of the first fishing villages in Iceland.
 This cluster of houses might have developed into a larger town if it wasn't for its isolated location at the tip of the Snæfellsnes Peninsula.
-Another factor that contributed was a smallpox epidemic that hit the area in the early 17th century with dramatic consequences—the two villages almost ceased to exist.
+Another factor that contributed was a smallpox epidemic that hit the area in the early 17th century with dramatic consequences, and the two villages almost ceased to exist.
 Rif and Hellissandur are part of the Snæfellsnes Road Trip, which is described in more detail in a separate article.

 Map of West Region in Iceland